When someone is interested in going off on their own and starting a business, there are so many questions to be asked and factors to be considered.

 - Subchapter S Corporations (S Corporations)

-Each business type has its own benefits and setbacks, but most solo entrepreneurs decide to start with a sole proprietorship due to the simplicity and ease of setup.
-You can learn more about the different types of businesses here.
+Each business type has its own benefits and setbacks, but most solo entrepreneurs decide to start either with a sole proprietorship due to the simplicity and ease of setup or a Limited Liability Company (LLC) due to the legal protections it provides.

 Business Trade Name